Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - Azure migrate service
 - The goal is learn how to migrate

-- **Step 1:Setting up Hyper V to simulate local premesis**
+- **Step 1:Setting up Hyper V to simulate local premesis** (Micosoft hyper V instructions)[]
     - Create VM and then RDP to it, launch powershell, install hyper V and then restart the machine after installation is complete.
 Note that here is the size of the VM where you are installing the hyper V is small then the hyper V installation command will not run
     - Powershell command: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All`
-    - The next command will be to create a new VM switch which can be used by the VMs
+    - The next command will be to create a new VM switch which can be used by the VMs - Its like creating a NAT which is like a subnet
     - Then next configure gateway for the switch, you have to specify the ip address

-- **Step 2: Configuring Migrate in the Azure account**
+- **Step 2: Assessment: Configuring Migrate in the Azure account and assesseng the hyperV VMs with and Assessment VM**
     - From the dashboard select Azure Migrate > Servers (from the left pannel migration goals)
         - Slect Add tool
             - Choose resource group and name